 New scientific breakthroughs are adding an additional layer to the argument that a good diet alone may not be enough.
 You’ve probably heard of resveratrol – the polyphenol found in red grape skins – that has been linked to many health benefits, especially cardiovascular health.
-Well, one recent study done on mice showed that resveratrol may play a significant role in preventing diabetes and obesity.
 The catch to this is that in order to experience the same health benefits the mice did, you’d have to drink between 100-1000 bottles of red wine a day!

-Several studies indicate that resveratrol at lower doses may also have some salutary effects; and researchers are still carefully evaluating whether the doses given to the mice are safe for human consumption.5 But what this study demonstrates is that many promising nutrients may be therapeutic for certain health conditions at doses higher than we can get through ordinary food.
+Several studies indicate that resveratrol at lower doses may also have some salutary effects; and researchers are still carefully evaluating whether the doses given to mice are safe for human consumption.5 There are many promising nutrients may be therapeutic at doses higher than we can get through ordinary food.

 But even when we eat the best foods, sometimes our own bodies get in the way.
 The biggest nutrient most of us are deficient in is Vitamin D, the “sunshine vitamin,” a vitamin that has been linked to preventing a growing list of health problems including cancer, osteoporosis, osteoarthritis, depression, and diabetes.
 Except for fortified foods like milk, it’s hard to get Vitamin D through our diet.
 Our largest source is our own bodies.
 We make it when we are exposed to sunlight.